-As a hot tub or spa owner, you should already be aware how important regular cleaning is to maintain adequate hygiene.
-Cleaning your hot tub or spa on a regular basis eliminates bacteria and ensures a clean and safe environment for bathing.
+As a hot tub owner, you should be aware how important regular cleaning and proper sanitising is to maintain proper hygiene.
+Sanitising your hot tub on a regular basis eliminates bacteria and ensures a clean and safe environment for bathing.
 One of the best ways to achieve this is to shock treat your tub.
-Shock treatment basically means using a cleaning agent to eliminate bacteria and contaminates.
+Shock treatment basically means raising the sanitiser levels in your hot tub to around 10ppm and maintaining it at that level for a minimum of 12 hours, this will eliminate bacteria and contaminates.

 Why sanitise your hot tub or spa?